ISAKOS: 2023 Congress in Boston, MA USA

 Biomechanics Of Different Surgical Techniques For Posterior Medial Meniscal Root Repair: A Porcine Model

-Nadhaporn Saengpetch, Phyathai, Bangkok THAILAND
+Nadhaporn Saengpetch, MD, Phyathai, Bangkok THAILAND

 Sutip Noowan, Md, Thungsong, Nakhon si thammarat THAILAND